shapesecurity/unminify-website/README.md

 2. `$ npm run test` to load a http server.
 3. Navigate to `http://127.0.0.1:8080` to view the site (or alternate port if 8080 was in use, see the test command output).

+## Updating

+1. `$ npm install` to install dependencies.
+2. `$ npm run build:lib` to regenerate the shipped version of Unminify.
+3. `$ npm run vendor` to regenerated the shipped version of the UI.

 ## Contributing

 * Open a Github issue with a description of your desired change.
 If one exists already, leave a message stating that you are working on it with the date you expect it to be complete.